How to Remove a Google Link Penalty

 Now comes the hard part of our Google penalty removal service.
 We go to the source of each bad link we found previously and either:

-1. Request that they remove the link; or
+1. Request that they remove the association; or

-2. Add a “nofollow” attribute to the link.
+2. Add a “nofollow” attribute to the association.

-Additionally, we compile notes to track our actions not only for our organizational purposes but as evidence to show Google later.
-This lets us know how much time we spent on each link and serves as a kind of work-tracking function.
+Additionally, we compile notes to track our actions for our organizational purposes and as evidence to show Google later.
+This lets us know how much time we spent on each link and serves as a work-tracking function.

-If a link is using a money keyword, we’ll add a nofollow attribute to it to avoid penalizing your site while still giving the link some power.
-But links with no value whatsoever we will contact the webmaster of the offending site and request they remove them outright.
+If a link uses a money keyword, we’ll add a nofollow attribute to it to avoid penalizing your site while still giving the link some power.
+But for relations with no value whatsoever, we will contact the webmaster of the offending site and request they remove them outright.

-This step takes time, but at the end, we’re able to compile everything (emails to webmasters requesting removal, etc.) into the Reconsideration Request.
+This step takes time, but in the end, we can compile everything (emails to webmasters requesting removal, etc.) into the Reconsideration Request.
 This shows Google that we’re actively trying to improve your site according to their guidelines.
 Google frowns upon simply disavowing bad links without putting in the work.
-Google wants to see us physically trying to get bad links removed; therefore, it’s worth it to make the extra effort.
+Google wants to see us physically trying to remove bad links; therefore, making the extra effort is worth it.

 Money Links Google Graphic